 Data protection notice Media Accreditation

-Information pursuant to the EU General Data Protection Regulation (GDPR) for the press accreditation [12 August 2020]
+Information pursuant to the EU General Data Protection Regulation (GDPR) for press representatives

 1. Controller and data protection officer

 Controller within the meaning of the General Data Protection Regulation (GDPR): Messe Berlin GmbH, Messedamm 22, 14055 Berlin, Germany, e-mail: firstname.lastname@example.org.
 Data protection officer: group data protection officer of Messe Berlin (address: as before; e-mail: email@example.com).

 Messe Berlin processes the following data when registering for press accreditation: salutation, academic title (optional), first and last name, medium/publisher/editorial office, postcode, city, country, language, e-mail address, telephone number (optional) and media category of accreditation as well as a legitimation document, such as previously published work, and a copy of the press ID card.
 Information not required, such as photo and date of birth, can be blacked out in the press ID card.

 In addition, information on the respective interest in participating in event-specific segments, events and functions can be requested.
 In the case of a choice of time and place of participation, a corresponding preference such as fixed days or times is collected.